Rates Information

 To ensure you are registered for a rebate for your rates please call the Water Corporation on 1300 659 951 and quote your concession card details.
 They will then update your details with the Shire.
 Remember to have your Water Corporation account number ready when you call.

-Your rubbish rates charge reflects the costs of collecting your general refuse and recycling bin and the associated disposal charges.
+Your rubbish rates charge reflects the costs of collecting your general waste and recycling bin and the associated disposal charges.
 This charge can differ depending on the bin configuration you have chosen.
 Contact us on (08) 9071 0676 to change your bin sizes.

-What is the Waste Rate for?
+Waste Rate

 In 2013, the Shire of Esperance introduced a Waste Rate to fund the establishment of a new landfill site and waste management strategy to prepare for the closure of the Wylie Bay Waste Management Facility in late 2022.